The Dartmoor Line from Exeter to Okehampton has reopened after nearly 50 years.

 Always follow the National Park’s safety tips when out walking - especially given the proximity of the Dartmoor military training area.

 Fuel up for your adventure at Okehampton station's highly rated independent cafe, the Bulleid Buffet.
 Open daily, grab a sandwich or home-made brownie or tuck into a full cooked breakfast.

 You can also explore the station's Dartmoor National Park information centre, Dartmoor Railway Association shop and more.

 Ride the Granite Way

-Then visit the Highwayman Inn at Sourton, known as “Britain’s most unusual pub”, or continue on to the characterful Bearslake Inn.
+Then visit the Highwayman Inn at Sourton, known as “Britain’s most unusual pub”, or continue on to the characterful Bearslake Inn or the Fox & Hounds Hotel.
 In Lydford, visit the Castle Inn or nearby Dartmoor Inn.

 We expect the Dartmoor Line to be popular with cyclists.
 Customers are advised that there is very limited space for bikes on board the train.